 As played by American Vince Edwards, he’s a mostly bland hero, with a greatly reduced libido, little aptitude for espionage and a regrettable taste for instant coffee and casual, short-sleeved shirts.

-The story takes him from London to Portugal, where he investigates the activities of the mysterious Mr Hammerhead (Richard Vaughn, who played Grouty in TV’s Porridge).
+The story takes him from London to Portugal, where he investigates the activities of the mysterious Flemish villain Mr Hammerhead (Peter Vaughn, who went on to play Grouty in TV’s Porridge), a collector of pornography.

 But what possible interest an avid porn collector would have with the location of secret missile sites is anyone’s guess.

-It’s left to Judy Geeson to inject some pep into proceedings as a kooky party girl from the Chelsea set, and her outrageous double-entendre exchange with Edwards while the pair are tied up in a coffin is the bawdy highlight of an otherwise mediocre 007 cash-in.
+It’s left to Judy Geeson to inject some pep into proceedings as Sue Trenton, a kooky party girl from the Chelsea set.
+Her outrageous double-entendre exchange with Charles, while the pair are tied up in a coffin and being transported in a hearse to their execution, is the bawdy highlight of an otherwise mediocre 007 cash-in.